Steve Madden: In popular culture

-Steve Madden (played by Jake Hoffman) is featured in the Martin Scorsese film The Wolf of Wall Street, which is based on the Jordan Belfort memoir of the same name.
-In the movie, Madden is seen visiting Stratton Oakmont, where Belfort gives the brokers a rousing pep talk about pushing Madden's stock.
-After viewing the film, Madden criticized the portrayal of him as "too nerdy."
+Steve Madden (played by Jake Hoffman) is featured in Martin Scorsese's film The Wolf of Wall Street, which is based on Jordan Belfort's memoir of the same name.
+In the film, Madden is seen visiting Stratton Oakmont, where Belfort gives the brokers a rousing pep talk about pushing Madden's stock.

 Personal life

 Madden admits to having abused alcohol and various drugs, and later attended court-ordered rehabilitation.

 Madden married Wendy Ballew, his former director of operations, in 2005 after he was released from prison.
 The couple have three children, twins Jack and Stevie Madden, and Goldie Ryan Madden.
 The couple divorced in 2015.